NCERT Solutions Class 8 Science Chapter 13 – Free PDF Download

-- Higher the frequency of vibration, the higher is the pitch, and shriller is the sound.
+- The higher the frequency of vibration, the higher the pitch, and the shriller the sound.

 Attempts should be made to minimise noise pollution.

-Sound is an important topic for students as it comprises very basic concepts.
-Students should understand this topic thoroughly in order to avoid any difficulty in understanding the related topics in their higher classes.
+Sound is an important topic for the Class 8 students as it comprises very basic concepts.
+Students should understand this topic thoroughly in order to avoid any difficulty in understanding related topics in their higher classes.

 Frequently Asked Questions on NCERT Solutions for Class 8 Science Chapter 13

 What are the topics and subtopics present in Chapter 13 of NCERT Solutions for Class 8 Science?

 Sound Produced by Humans